siglun/danish-sonnets/README.md

 poets mirror those subjects.
 For instance, if being human implies lethality we could, on a statistical level hypothesize that words like "mourning", "grief", "death", "grave", etc appear in the sonnet corpus more than in a random sample of text.
-The opposites would also expected, concepts related to "love", "birth", "compassion" etc belong to the sphere of being human.
+The opposites would also be
+expected: Concepts related to "love", "birth", "compassion" belong to the sphere of being human.

 I have detagged the poems with 14 lines and strophe structure 4 4 3 3,
 tokenized their texts and calculated the word frequencies.
 As a matter of fact, I've done that in two ways:

-(i) The first being doing the classical tokenize and then pipe the stuff through
+(i) The first being doing the classical tokenization and followed by a pipe the stuff through

 ```
 sort | uniq -c | sort -n
 ```

-such that I get a list of the 4781 Danish words that are used in these sonnets.
+such that I get a list of the 4781 Danish words that are used in our sonnet sample.

-(ii) The second way is the same, but I do it twice, once for each sonnet and then for the whole corpus.
+(ii) The second way is the same, but I do it twice, once for each sonnet such that I get a list of words for each sonnet.
+Then I repeat that for the list I got in the first step.

-That means that I get
+This means that I get

 * one list of word frequencies and
 * a second list giving not of the number of occurences of each word, but the number of sonnets the word occurs in.

-There are 160 sonnets thus selected in the corpus, and the most frequent word occurs in all of them.
+There are 160 sonnets in the selection, and the most frequent word occurs in all of them.
 These are the fifteen most commont word a measured by the [number of sonnets they occur in](poem_frequencies.text).
 Number of poems in the left column.